Who We Are

 The Center for Energy Workforce Development (CEWD) is a non-profit consortium of energy companies, contractors, associations, unions, educators, and business partners working together to ensure a skilled, diverse workforce pipeline to meet future industry needs.
 CEWD’s coordinated approach to workforce development has united electric, natural, gas, and nuclear firms since 2006 and in 2021, in response to the need for expanded collaboration, the Center expanded its umbrella to include the workforce development needs of those working in renewables, electric vehicle infrastructure, and energy storage.
 Further, recognizing the merits of strategists working together, CEWD now welcomes business partners as associate members.

-CEWD represents more than 120 energy companies In addition the Center is grateful for its partnership and support from the American Gas Association, American Public Gas Association, Distribution Contractors Association, Edison Electric Institute, National Rural Electric Cooperative Association, and Nuclear Energy Institute.
+CEWD represents more than 120 energy companies In addition the Center is grateful for its partnership and support from the American Gas Association, American Public Gas Association, American Public Power Association, Distribution Contractors Association, Edison Electric Institute, National Rural Electric Cooperative Association, Nuclear Energy Institute and Utilities Technology Council.

 Build the alliances, processes, and tools to develop tomorrow’s energy workforce.